jordanmckinney/pman_shell/README.md

 ### Overview

-This project consists of a simple shell capable of starting and managing background processes.
+This project consists of a simple shell that uses Linux system calls to start, stop, resume and provide a summary of background processes.

 ### Compilation/Execution